Skip to content

 1. Create your first custom field to track additional operator information

-3. Use custom fields in your listings to display specialized information
+4. Use custom fields in your listings to display specialised information

-4. Experiment with column overrides to customize how information is displayed
+5. Experiment with column overrides to customise how information is displayed

 6. Keep custom field values up to date so your listings stay current